mspitzerbrooks/mspitzerbrooks.github.io/_pages/about.md

 Please click [here](/files/BrooksCV.pdf "Matt's CV") to view my CV.

+## News

+* I will be presenting my ongoing work on adaptation to air pollution at the 2025 AERE Summer Conference.

 ## Research In Progress
 * Performance in Polluted Air: Do Athletes Adapt?
 Evidence from Cricket in India (with Faraz Usmani)
 * Strengthening Women’s Livestock Cooperatives in Nepal with an Innovative Technology Bundle (with Travis Lybbert, Conner Mullally, Nick Magnan, and Bhola Shrestha)